SnoekLab/SpeSpeNet/README.md

 Figure_scripts: Map with the scripts to make the figures of the SpeSpeNet paper.
 These scripts are a linearized version of the SpeSpeNet source code.

-Manual.docx: In depth description of how to use SpeSpeNet.
+SpeSpeNet_manual.docx: In depth description of how to use SpeSpeNet.

 ## Remarks